 FMFC staff engages the marketplace through active participation in local and state events making contacts and interacting with others in the industry to provide knowledge and information.
-Staff has encouraged to speak to groups ranging from Ag Youth Organizations to UC Davis's Sustainable Agriculture Research and Education Program (SAREP).
-We also attend and participate in numerous local conference such as the California Certified Organic Farms and National Small Farm Resource and Organic Fertilizer Association of California to gain greater insight and understand possible opportunities to meet market demand with alternative food marketing groups.
+Staff has been encouraged to speak to groups ranging from Ag Youth Organizations to Farm Bureau ag roundtables to visiting foreign Ag Economists sponsored by the USDA Foreign Ag Service.
+We also attend and participate in numerous local conferences such as the California Certified Organic Farms (CCOF), National Small Farm Resource and Organic Fertilizer Association of California, the National Hmong American Farmers Conference, and the Latino Conferences to gain greater insight and understand possible opportunities to meet market demand with alternative food marketing groups.
 We utilize these opportunities to educate and create greater awareness for the Farm Credit System.
 To assist in our efforts in this area, we also have the following partnership in place: